Ten things to do around Scrabster

-1. Visit a Castle
+1) Visit a Castle

-A beautiful building, the Castle of Mey has much to offer the visitor, including a brilliant guided tour, a two acre garden, a cafe and an animal centre.
+A beautiful building, the Castle of Mey has much to offer the visitor, including a brilliant guided tour, a two acre garden, a café and an animal centre.

-2. Go to the beach or enjoy the scenery
+2) Go to the beach or enjoy the scenery

-3. Reach the end of the road
+3) Reach the end of the road

-4. Enjoy some Retail Therapy
+4) Enjoy some Retail Therapy

-5. Do some bird watching
+5) Do some bird watching

 Caithness has a stunning natural landscape perfect for birds.
 A wide range of bird species are attracted to the bog filled, peaty landscapes of Caithness and also to the wild sea cliffs.
 RSPB reserves such as those at the cliffs of Dunnet Head and in the blanket bog and lochan country of Forsinard are particularly recommended.

-6. View or do some surfing
+6) View or do some surfing

 Caithness waters are famed for big, fast and powerful waves.
 Thurso Bay, Dunnet Bay, Sinclairs Bay, Freswick Bay, Murkle Bay, Brims Ness, Sandside Bay, Melvich Bay, Strathy Bay, Armadale Bay, Farr Bay and Torrisdale are all recommended spots for surfers.

-7. Catch a fish
+7) Catch a fish

-9. Have a game of golf
+9) Have a game of golf

-10. Go hill walking
+10) Go hill walking

-Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, great taste in films and tv, eats a little too much for his own good.
+Orkney and Shetland enthusiast, family man, loves walks, likes animals, terrible at sports, dire taste in music, adores audiobooks and films, eats a little too much for his own good.